 Most IT professionals will choose an active-active design when possible.
 They will risk a performance drop-off in the future for an increased level of performance now.
 Again, storage controller failure is rare so it is understandable why IT professionals would want to have the increased processing power available to them.
 When there is a failure, their users need to be prepared for a drop in performance.

 The government of the County of Nevada’s IT Department considered active-active controllers an important requirement as they went through their storage system selection process.
-Join us live this Wednesday, December 16th at 1:00pm ET and 10:00am PT for our live webinar as we interview them about their recent storage selection.
+Join our on demand webinar as we interview them about their recent storage selection.
 Learn why they chose a Hybrid Array over an All-Flash array and how their environment has improved since then.